-77.3.3.11 Controlled System Dynamics
+31.3.8 Controlled System Dynamics

-It has been well established that subjects can deal satisfactorily with a variety of tracking systems incorporating different control characteristics [Poulton, 1974; Neilson et al., 1995].
-That notwithstanding, the majority of tracking tasks have a zero-order controlled system in which the position of the response marker is proportional to the position of the sensor and the mechanical characteristics of friction, inertial mass, and velocity damping are simply those of the input device.
-Van den Berg et al. [1987] eliminated even these by feeding back a force signal from a strain gauge on the tracking handle to the power amplifier of a torque motor connected to their sensor.
-Conversely, Neilson et al. [1993] artificially introduced mechanical characteristics into the movement of their response marker by having a linear 2nd-order filter as the controlled system; by an appropriate transfer function $(H(z) = 0.4060/(1 - 1.0616z^{-1} + 0.4610z^{-2}))$, they were able to introduce inertial lag and underdamping (resonant peak at 2.0 Hz).
-Miall et al. [1985] introduced an analog delay of 500 msec between their joystick and display so that they could study the effect of delayed visual feedback on performance.
-Soliveri et al. [1997] used both 1st-order (velocity) and zeroorder (position) linear control dynamics to investigate differences in learning between parkinsonian and control subjects and between on- and off-medication.
-Navon et al. [1984] used a combination of velocity and acceleration control dynamics in their study on dual-axis tracking.
-Nonlinear transfer functions, such as 2nd-order Volterra (fading memory) nonlinearities, have also been used in tracking controlled systems, primarily as a means for investigating adaptive inverse modelling mechanisms in the brain relating to voluntary movement [Sriharan, 1997; Davidson et al., 1999].
+It is well established that subjects can deal satisfactorily with a variety of tracking systems incorporating different control characteristics (Poulton, 1974; Neilson et al., 1995).
+Notwithstanding, the majority of tracking tasks have a zero-order controlled system in which the position of the response marker is proportional to the position of the sensor and the mechanical characteristics of friction, inertial mass, and velocity damping are simply those of the input device.
+Van den Berg et al. (1987) eliminated even these by feeding back a force signal from a strain gauge on the tracking handle to the power amplifier of a torque motor connected to their sensor.
+Conversely, Neilson et al. (1993) artificially introduced mechanical characteristics into the movement of their response marker by having a linear second-order filter as the controlled system; by an appropriate transfer function $(H(z) = 0.4060/(1 - 1.061z^{-1} + 0.4610z^{-2}))$, they were able to introduce inertial lag and under-damping (resonant peak at 2.0 Hz).
+Miall et al. (1985) and Myall et al. (2008) introduced delays between their sensor and the displayed response so that they could study the effect of delayed visual feedback on performance.
+Soliveri et al. (1997) used both firstorder (velocity) and zero-order (position) linear control dynamics to investigate differences in learning between parkinsonian and control subjects and between on- and off-medication.
+Navon et al. (1984) used a combination of velocity and acceleration control dynamics in their study on dual-axis tracking.
+Nonlinear transfer functions, such as second-order Volterra (fading memory) nonlinearities, have also been used in tracking controlled systems, primarily as a means for investigating adaptive inverse modeling mechanisms in the brain relating to voluntary movement (Davidson et al., 2000, 2002; Ghous and Neilson, 2002).

 Controlled system dynamics can also be changed during a task.
-In "critical tracking," a novel variation of pursuit tracking conceived by Jex [1966], the delay of the controlled system increases during the task.
-There is no external target but instead the subject's own instability acts as an input to an increasingly unstable controlled system, Y(s) = K8/(s - 8), in which the level of instability, represented by the root 8(= 1/T), is steadily increased during the task until a preset error is exceeded.
-The task has been described as analogous to driving a truck with no brakes down a hill on a winding road [Potvin et al., 1977].
-The task has been applied clinically by Potvin et al. [1977] and Kondraske et al. [1984] and shown to be a reliable measure of small changes in neurological function [Potvin et al., 1977].
-Alternatively, "gain-change step tracking" [Neilson et al., 1995], in which the gain of the control-display relation is increased or decreased without warning, has been used to investigate adaptive mechanisms in the brain [O'Dwyer and Neilson, 1998].
+In "critical tracking," a novel variation of pursuit tracking conceived by Jex (1966), the delay of the controlled system increases during the task.
+There is no external target but instead the subject's own instability acts as an input to an increasingly unstable controlled system, $Y(s) = K\lambda/(s - \lambda)$, in which the level of instability, represented by the root λ (= 1/T), is steadily increased during the task until a preset error is exceeded.
+The task has been described as analogous to driving a truck with no brakes down a hill on a winding road (Potvin et al., 1977).
+The task has been applied clinically (Potvin et al., 1977; Kondraske et al., 1984; Behbehani et al., 1988) and shown to be a reliable measure of small changes in neurological function.
+Alternatively, gainchange step tracking (Neilson et al., 1995), in which the gain of the control-display relation is increased or decreased without warning, has been used to investigate adaptive mechanisms in healthy subjects (O'Dwyer and Neilson, 1998; Myall, 2010) and those with Parkinson's disease (Myall, 2010).